International students are subject to all requirements for admission to the School

 with grades) from World Education Services, Josef Silny & Associates Evaluators, Inc.,

-responsible for payment of fees charged by these agencies.
+of fees charged by these agencies.

 4. International applicants must submit a current and original bank statement verifying